Financial Samurai

 Financial freedom is all about making choices.
 My choice is to have a lot more choices by the time I turn 40. – A Young Samurai In D.C.

-After you link all your accounts, use Personal Capital’s Retirement Planning calculator that pulls your real data to give you as pure an estimation of your financial future as possible using Monte Carlo simulation algorithms.
+After you link all your accounts, use Empower's Retirement Planning calculator.
+It pulls your real data to give you as pure an estimation of your financial future as possible using Monte Carlo simulation algorithms.

 There’s no rewind button in life.
 Make sure you have a proper handle of your finances.